danjac/radiofeed-app/README.md

 * `make serve`: run Django development server (on 127.0.0.1:8000)
 * `make shell`: run Django shell on iPython

-If you are running several of these operations simultaneously you may want to use a multiplexer such as Tmux.

 ## Deployment

 The following environment variables should be set in your production installation (changing `radiofeed.app` for your domain).